-If labels run out while printing, leave the printer power on while reloading (data loss results if you turn off the printer).
-Press the Feed button to restart.
+If labels or ribbon run out while printing, leave the printer power on while reloading (data loss results if you turn off the printer).
+After you load a new label or ribbon roll, press the Feed button to restart.

-Always use high quality, approved labels and tags.
+Always use high quality, approved labels, tags and ribbons.
 If adhesive backed labels are used that don't lay flat on the backing liner, the exposed edges may stick to the label guides and rollers inside the printer, causing the label to peel off from the liner and jam the printer.
+Permanent damage to the printhead may result if a non-approved ribbon is used as it may be wound incorrectly for the printer or contain chemicals corrosive to the printhead.